-Poker Jir n Butte Fire Lookout ----------- --------- ------ --------- was an old bull and we saw him from the house.
-Two men went over and chased him on horseback and shot him."17
+Poker Jim Butte Fire Lool kout ----------- ------- ------ ------ ------

+Horse Creek in what is now the Ashland District.15 Levi Howes commented in his journal, "It was an old bull and we saw him from the house.
+Two men went over and chased him on horseback and shot him."16

-In 1884, following a further reduction of the size of the Crow Reservation, the Cheyenne Reservation was created, bordered on the east by the Tongue River.
-Sixteen years later, in 1900, Congress allotted money to purchase homesteaders land on the west bank of the Tongue River and extended the eastern edge of the reservation to the Tongue.
-In 1903 and 1907, the Cheyenne received a total of 2000 cattle from the US government to be divided among those interested in stock raising, reinforcing the influence of cattle in the Ashland District area.
+In 1884, following a further reduction of the size of the Crow Reservation, the Cheyenne Reservation was created, bordered on the east by the Tongue River.17 Sixteen years later, in 1900, congress allotted money to purchase homesteaders land on the west bank of the Tongue River and extended the eastern edge of the reservation to the Tongue.
+In 1903 and 1907, the Cheyenne received a total of 2,000 cattle from the US government for division among those interested in stock raising, reinforcing the dominance of cattle in the Ashland District area.
 By 1912, the Northern Cheyenne boasted cattle totaling 12,000 head.
-In 1924, however, the Bureau of Indian Affairs ended the private and tribal cattle operations, subsequently leasing much of the land used for grazing to local ranchers.
-19
+In 1924, however, the Bureau of Indian Affairs ended the private and tribal cattle operations, subsequently leasing much of the land used for grazing to local ranchers.18

-Cattle ranches continued to grow through the early 1880s until the harsh winter of 1886, which signaled the beginning of the end of the open range system of ranching, when some ranchers lost up to 2/3rds of their herds.20 Many of the ranches rebounded by the end of the decade evidenced by the Howes Ranch, which ran 8,000 to 10,000 cattle by 1889.21
+Cattle ranches continued to grow through the early 1880s until the harsh winter of 1886, which signaled the beginning of the end of the open range system of ranching, when some ranchers lost up to 2/3rds of their herds.
+Many of the ranches rebounded by the end of the decade evidenced by the Howes Ranch, which ran 8,000 to 10,000 cattle by 1889.
+20

 In 1907, the Otter National Reserve was established.
 The name changed soon after, in 1908, to the Custer National Forest, comprised of 15 forest reserves and national forests.
-Two of the Forest's districts, including the Ashland District, originated from land granted to the Crow Tribe in the 1851 Laramie Treaty.22 The origins of the Reserve/Forest was in part due to the realization of the majority of local ranchers recognizing that the open range situation, the number of cattle, and the potential for wildfire, were problems best handled by some sort of centralized system.23 By this time, cattle were indeed ubiquitous to the district area; a report estimated 250,000 Animal Unit Months of grazing capacity existed in the nascent reserve.24 The establishment of the reserve and the resultant grazing permits calmed many of the disagreements over grazing rights and areas.25
+Two of the Forest's districts, including the Ashland District, originated from land granted to the Crow Tribe in the 1851 Laramie Treaty.21 The origins of the Reserve/Forest was in part due to the realization of the majority of local ranchers recognizing that the open range situation, the number of cattle, and the potential for wildfire, were problems best handled by some sort of centralized system.22 By this time, cattle proved ubiquitous to the district area; a report estimated 250,000 Animal Unit Months of grazing capacity existed in the nascent reserve.23 The establishment of the reserve and the resultant grazing permits calmed many of the disagreements over grazing rights and areas.24